-We strongly recommend that dental professionals consider the benefits and drawbacks of the different types and combinations of cover available to them.
+In addition to arranging cover that ensures liabilities to patients are met, we strongly recommend that dental professionals also consider the benefits and drawbacks of the different types and combinations of cover available to them.
+This might include the level of advice and support provided, which can be valuable should something go wrong.